 At this point, there is no solution except hand removal.
 Wear a long sleeved shirt to avoid being scratched by the needles and scales of the host plant.

 Collect and destroy all cocoons.
-Despite their empty appearance, there are likely to be eggs in the tip of the bag.
+Despite their empty appearance, there are likely to be eggs in the bottom tip of the bag.